fluent/fluentbit-website-v3/_posts/2020-12-03-common-architecture-patterns-with-fluentd-and-fluent-bit.md

 ## Sidecar / Agent deployment

 Similar to the forwarder deployment, the sidecar/agent model uses deploying Fluentd and Fluent Bit on edge.
 However, instead of sending data to an aggregator, the sidecar/agents send data directly to a backend service.
-This method works great if you only have a single backend you need to send data to and is used by cloud giants such as Microsoft, Google, and Amazon.
-[Azure Log Analytics](https://github.com/microsoft/OMS-Agent-for-Linux), [Google Cloud Operations Suite](https://cloud.google.com/logging/docs/agent/configuration) (formerly Stackdriver), and [AWS](https://github.com/aws/aws-for-fluent-bit).
+This method works great if you only have a single backend you need to send data to and is used by cloud giants such as Microsoft, Google, and Amazon when they leverage Fluent Bit as part of their offerings: [Azure Log Analytics](https://github.com/microsoft/OMS-Agent-for-Linux), [Google Cloud Operations Suite](https://cloud.google.com/logging/docs/agent/configuration) (formerly Stackdriver), and [AWS](https://github.com/aws/aws-for-fluent-bit).

-Within Kubernetes, this architecture can be further broken down into deploying as a DaemonSet (one agent per Kubernetes node) or deployed as part of an application package.
+Within Kubernetes, this architecture can be further broken down into deploying as a DaemonSet (one agent per Kubernetes node) or deployed inside the same Kubernetes pod as the application.
 The latter of the Kubernetes specific deployment is useful when log processing from container logs might not prove to be as efficient as directly reading from an application (E.g., Java multi-line processing).

 **Advantages**
 * No aggregator is needed; each agent handles backpressure.